-Shopping for my clients is one of my favourite tasks, yet highly time consuming.
+Shopping for my clients is one of my favourite tasks, yet highly time-consuming.
 Online shopping sometimes reduces searching time, but delivery time can be much longer, and you don’t always get what you expect and have to start over.

 Here are some shopping efficiency strategies I use to shorten the shopping time when I’m sourcing locally for multiple items.
 Use these to make your shopping more efficient, whatever you’re shopping for.
 These will work for furniture, linens, gifts, clothing, paint, and just about anything else.

 Prepare as much detail as you can before you head out.
 This may include measuring your space for ideal sizing.
-Take time to write a detailed shopping list.
+Take the time to write a detailed shopping list.
 My list often includes ideal measurements and budgeted price.
 I choose my order of stores, as well, starting with stores which I expect to supply the most items on my list.

 Bring the tools that will help.